-It was a week where both oil and natural gas prices settled lower.
+It was a week when both oil and natural gas prices settled sharply higher.

-Overall, it was a dismal week for the sector.
-West Texas Intermediate (WTI) crude futures fell 2.2% to close at $61.94 per barrel, while natural gas prices edged down 0.5% for the week to finish at $2.567 per million Btu (MMBtu).
-(See the last ‘Oil & Gas Stock Roundup’ here: Chevron Tops Q1 Earnings, Exxon & TOTAL Flops)
+Overall, it was a bullish week for the sector.
+West Texas Intermediate (WTI) crude futures gained 5% to close at $40.65 per barrel – the highest since March – while natural gas prices jumped 12% for the week to finish at 1.73 per million Btu (MMBtu).
+In particular, the oil markets reversed their loss from the previous week when the commodity recorded a sharp decline.

 Recap of the Week’s Most Important Stories

 1. Royal Dutch Shell recently provided an update on second-quarter 2020 guidance, envisioning its post-tax impairment charges between $15 billion and $22 billion.
 This hefty write-down comes as the coronavirus and associated demand deceleration wipe billions off the oil and natural gas asset value.

 Meanwhile, Zacks Rank #2 (Buy) Shell’s upstream production is projected between 2,300 and 2,400 thousand barrels of oil equivalent per day (boe/d).
 The year-ago production was 2,656 thousand boe/d.
 Further, Shell estimates second-quarter oil product sales in the band of 3,500-4,500 thousand barrels per day.
 This indicates a 46.8% decrease from the year-earlier reported number due to a dramatic drop in demand stemming from the adverse COVID-19 impact, assuming that the upper end of the estimate will be met.

 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.